topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ```
 *Hides `button` with the message `Your exploit doesn't support global` if `global` is not found in the global env.*
 >`:Assert()` was based on the vanilla function `assert`.
 If you pass a global, such as`getsynasset`, into `:Assert()` and that global is not found in `getgenv`, it will hide the object.

 ![](https://cdn.discordapp.com/attachments/892261816141496351/903425728803123230/unknown.png
 )
+<sup>Example message of a module that had :Assert("Drawing") called on it being used on an exploit without Drawing</sup>
 ```lua
 <void> button:SetTooltip(<string> newtooltip)
 ```